Charan-eng/python_assignment_1/README.md

 # python_assignment_1
-In this assignment, I solve the questions based on variables, Arithmetic and logic function and comparison function
+In this assignment, I solve the questions based on variables, Arithmetic and logic operations and comparison operations